Hong Kong Airport Transfers like all transportation options in Hong Kong are easy and convenient.

 From the Central and Kowloon stations, there are free shuttle buses that take you to the hotels around their respective areas.

-Here's more on the Hong Kong Airport Express.
+Here's more on the Hong Kong Airport Express, buying tickets, passes, discounts.

-Hong Kong Taxis are color-coded for the areas they serve:
+Taxis in Hong Kong are plentiful and economic.
+They are color-coded for the different areas they serve:

 All taxis serve the Airport and accomodate 3-4 passengers.

 How much is a taxi from Hong Kong Airport to the city?

 Taxis use the meter, and in addition, rides to/from the airport incur sur-charges for bridge and tunnel tolls.

 Here are some sample taxi fares from Hong Kong Airport to the different areas in Hong Kong, fares include toll charges and could fluctuate based